 Public Health, Safety, and Other Administrative Updates

-Since last November, four new Commissioners were appointed to the agency—joining inaugural Chairman Stephen J. Hoffman—and were onboarded by Commission leadership and staff, including:
+Since last November, four new Commissioners were appointed to the agency—joining inaugural Chairman Steven J. Hoffman—and were onboarded by Commission leadership and staff, including:

 - Commissioner Nurys Camargo, appointed to the Social Justice seat;